hamedzeinalzadeh/Clean_Directory/README.md

 # clean_directory
-Cleans a directory by moving files to organize directories.
+Cleans a directory by moving files to organize directories base on extensions.

 # How to Run
 First in main rep directory, run the following code to add `src` to your `PYTHONPATH`: